LupierHN/blubbai-chat-backend/README.md

-# chat.dvai Backend
+# chat.blubbai Backend

 ![Build & Test](https://img.shields.io/badge/build-passing-brightgreen)
 ![Docker](https://img.shields.io/badge/docker-enabled-blue)

 ## 🚀 Project Overview

-**backend.chat.dvai** is a Spring Boot microservice that serves as a REST API for a chat client.
+**backend.chat.blubbai** is a Spring Boot microservice that serves as a REST API for a chat client.
 It is implemented in Java (Gradle) and uses PostgreSQL as its database.
 The entire system runs containerized via Docker Compose.

 ---